Why is Empathy an Important Part of Workplace Communication?

 Using empathy in your communications at work has many rewards, including:

-- A better understanding of the needs of your customers or clients
+- A better understanding of the needs of your beneficiaries

 - Less trouble dealing with hostile situations at work